Yoga for Managing Stress and Preventing Chronic Illness

 According to a study conducted by Medibank, Australians are feeling more stressed than ever.
 In 2007-2008, 3.7 million Australians stated their health was being impacted by stress; and in less than 10 years, this number spiked to 4.9 million in 2016-2017.
 This is a staggering figure, particularly when you consider the impact of stress leading to chronic illness.

-site here Out of “Fight or Flight”
+linked here Out of “Fight or Flight”

 Most of us are aware of the body’s “fight or flight” response.
 It’s a state in which our body’s nervous system reacts to stress or danger, and is also known as the “sympathetic nervous system”.
 Our prehistoric ancestors’ “fight or flight” responses would have kicked in quite often, when running away from lions, tigers and bears, as the body needed to make physiological changes so as to prepare their bodies for action.